DenysNunes/windows-file-scan/README.md

 # windows-file-scan

-Tool to scan and analyze windows files
+Tool to scan and analyzer to windows files